skathuria29/shield-maidens-mh/README.md

 # SENSUM | Mental Wellbeing

-Improve mental wellbeing by leveraging technology to diagnose for group based solutions.
+Sensum is a platform that helps to improve mental wellbeing by leveraging technology to diagnose the mental health issues using group interaction based solutions.
+An app that will help normalize the feelings, helping people feel comfortable in sharing their thoughts, state and mental health issues.

 ## Contents